-The only statistically significant difference between both databases, is that the Nestlé database contains more small compounds (61 structures with less than 11 atoms) than the FSVO-database (19 small structures, p-value 3.7E-7).
+The only statistically significant difference between both databases is that the Nestlé database contains more small compounds (61 structures with less than 11 non-hydrogen atoms) than the FSVO-database (19 small structures, chi-square test: p-value 3.7E-7).

-Figure 1: Frequency of functional groups.
+Figure 2: Frequency of functional groups.

-231 Experimental variability versus prediction uncertainty
+233 Experimental variability versus prediction uncertainty

 Duplicated LOAEL values can be found in both databases and there is a substantial number of 155 compounds with more than one LOAEL.
 These chemicals allow us to estimate the variability of experimental results within individual databases and between databases.

 Data with identical values (at five significant digits) in both databases were excluded from variability analysis, because it it likely that they originate from the same experiments.

-237 Intra database variability
+239 Intra database variability

 - Both databases contain substances with multiple measurements, which allow the determination of experimental variabilities.
-For this purpose we have calculated the mean standard deviation of compounds with multiple measurements, which is roughly a factor of 2 for both databases. - The Nestlé database has 567 LOAEL values for 445 unique structures, 93 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.32 (0.56 mg/kg bw/day, 0.56 mmol/kg bw/day) (P. Mazzatorta et al. (2008), Figure 2). - The FSVO database has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.29 (0.57 mg/kg\bw/day, 0.59 mmol/kg\bw/day) (Figure 2). - Standard deviations of both databases do not show a statistically significant difference with a p-value (t-test) of 0.21.
-The combined test set has a mean standard deviation (-log10 transformed values) of 0.33 (0.56 mg/kg\bw/day, 0.55 mmol/kg\bw/day) (Figure 2).
+For this purpose we have calculated the mean LOAEL standard deviation of compounds with multiple measurements.
+Mean standard deviations and thus experimental variabilities are similar for both databases. - The Nestlé database has 567 LOAEL values for 445 unique structures, 93 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.32 (0.56 mg/kg bw/day, 0.56 mmol/kg bw/day) (P. Mazzatorta et al. (2008), Figure 3). - The FSVO database has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.29 (0.57 mg/kg\bw/day, 0.59 mmol/kg\bw/day) (Figure 3). - Standard deviations of both databases do not show a statistically significant difference with a p-value (t-test) of 0.21.
+The combined test set has a mean standard deviation (-log10 transformed values) of 0.33 (0.56 mg/kg\bw/day, 0.55 mmol/kg\bw/day) (Figure 3).

-251 Inter database variability
+53 Inter database variability

-252 In order to compare the correlation of LOAEL values in both databases and to establish
+In order to compare the correlation of LOAEL values in both databases and to establish